-Locals Seafood Market and Oyster Bar ("Locals") is located in Annual Seafood.
+Locals Seafood Market and Oyster Bar ("Locals") is located in , NC.
+We are affiliated with our seafood distributor, Locals Seafood.
 We are a growing business, and employ 80+ people between the two companies.
-Locals' serves as a flagship location for the North Carolina seafood industry in the Carolina.
+Locals' serves as a flagship location for the North Carolina seafood industry in the .
 We connect the people of North Carolina to the seafood harvested in this state.
 We also shine a light on the coastal communities and educate citizens about our state's public trust resources.
 We share common goals of advancing responsible fisheries management, and protecting our resources for future generations.
 With that mission in mind, we are deeply concerned about the adverse impact that the heavy handed restrictions of Amendment 2 will have on those most vulnerable: coastal families and small businesses.
 Therefore, we oppose the implementation of Amendment 2 as written.